Healogics Data Privacy and Protection Policy

 DPIA: data privacy impact assessment tools used to identify and reduce risks of a data processing activity.
 DPIA should be conducted for all major system or business change programs involving the Processing of Personal Data.

 Processing or Process: any activity that involves the use of Personal Data.
 It includes obtaining, recording or holding the data, or carrying out any operation or set of operations on the data including organising, amending, retrieving, using, disclosing, erasing or destroying it.
-Processing also includes transmitting or transferring Personal Data to third parties.
+Processing also includes transmitting or transferring Personal Information to third parties.

-Special Category Personal Data: information revealing racial or ethnic origin, political opinions, religious or similar beliefs, trade union membership, physical or mental health conditions, sexual life, sexual orientation, biometric or genetic data, and Personal Data relating to criminal offences and convictions.
+Special Category Personal Data: information revealing racial or ethnic origin, political opinions, religious or similar beliefs, trade union membership, physical or mental health conditions, sexual life, sexual orientation, biometric or genetic data, and Personal Information relating to criminal offences and convictions.